Influvac Tetra (Influvac Tetra)

 What Is Influvac Tetra Used For?

-Influvac Tetra is a quadrivalent influenza vaccine that helps protect against four different types of flu virus.
-It’s designed to prevent seasonal influenza in adults and children.
+Influvac Tetra is a quadrivalent influenza vaccine designed to protect against four different strains of the influenza virus.

 Primary Uses